The Easter 2022 IB Revision Courses

 Applicants are invited to apply for either one or two courses.
 Each course will include a total of 17.5 hours tuition and teaching over three days.
 Classes start at 09.00 and conclude at 16.30 for the two full days and finish at 16.00 on the final day.
 With an hour for lunch (provided as part of the cost) in the middle of the day, the morning and afternoon sessions are intensive.
 Students are also expected to complete approximately two hours of work on the two evenings when there are classes the following day.

-In most cases, we plan to offer teaching and tuition at both Standard Level and Higher Level, subject to demand, in the following subjects:
+In most cases, we plan to offer teaching and tuition, subject to demand, in the following subjects:

 - Geography HL